 Though the Internal Revenue Service will come after you if you don’t report all your income, you’re not going to get a letter from them with a check for a bigger refund if you didn’t remember to claim all the deductions to which you’re entitled.
-Because it’s up to you to make sure you maximize your deductions, it’s important that you know the different types of deductions you can claim on your taxes and how those deductions affect your tax return.
+Because it’s up to you to make sure you maximize your deductions, it’s important that you know the difference between adjustments to income and the standard deductions you can claim on your taxes and how they affect your tax return.
+Both reduce the amount of taxable income you have, but they do so in different ways.

 Understand Tax Adjustments vs. Deductions